ArchetypeCo/archetype-cursor-rules/docs/GAP_ANALYSIS.md

 - **Option B:** Switch all layers to plural (aligns with dbt Labs completely)
 - **Option C:** Document the deviation from dbt Labs with rationale (dimensional modeling best practice)

-**Recommendation:** Keep current layer-specific approach but document the deviation from dbt Labs with clear rationale (relational model theory for normalized layers, dimensional modeling conventions for analytics).
+**Decision (Nov 2025):** Keep the layer-specific approach permanently.
+Raw + Integration layers stay singular to emphasize single-entity rows, while Analytics remains plural (`fact_*/dim_*`) for aggregated/business-friendly datasets.
+Every rule file must document this deliberate divergence from dbt Labs so future contributors do not “correct” it back to all-plural naming.

 ---